-Trackers are the unsung heroes of the smart home space.
-These tiny gadgets pull more than their weight in what they can accomplish, helping people locate and find things in their home, office and inside those insanely heavy bags just with a simple click or by checking a smartphone app.
+Trackers are the unsung heroes of the smart home space, and with Apple's recent launch of AirTags, there are even more to play with as well.
+These tiny gadgets pull more than their weight in what they can accomplish, helping people locate and find things in their home, office and from the bottom of a suitcase or bag with just one simple click or by checking a smartphone app.

 Find your smartphone

-The secret trick, well one that most people don't know necessarily, is that trackers can reverse locate a smartphone.
+The secret trick, well one that most people don't know necessarily, is that most trackers — although not Apple AirTags — can reverse locate a smartphone.
 Since they rely on Bluetooth connections to a smartphone app, the tracking gadgets can usually be clicked to find a phone.

 First, download the app that works with your particular tracker, and link the tracker to the app.
 Then click it if you can't find your phone, which should — even if it's on silent mode — play a quick tune to help you locate it if it's within range.